 There may be a few reasons why surgery would be needed.
-For some people, medications may not have been helpful in controlling your disease, even though they have always taken their medications exactly as the doctor ordered.
+For some people, medications may not have been helpful in controlling their disease, even though they have always taken medications exactly as the doctor ordered.
 For some people, their disease has caused complications that need to be treated.
 While there are times when surgery is a decision that you, your family and healthcare team are able to plan for and decide together, there could also be cases where doctors must act fast and perform emergency surgery in order to ensure you are safe.
 Some people never have surgery, and others have had multiple surgeries.
 The type of surgery you have depends on your disease and symptoms.
 Every person’s disease is different, and it is difficult to predict what can happen.
 However, you can inform yourself as much as possible so that you feel better prepared.

 How will I know if I need emergency surgery?

-Not all surgeries happen because of an emergency but when they do occur, it is usually because there is something happening in your body that could be very harmful.
+Not all surgeries happen because of an emergency, but when they do occur, it is usually because there is something happening in your body that could be very harmful.
 Surgery is urgent if:

 - There is a blockage (obstruction)- your stool cannot pass through your body because it is being blocked

-- There is a perforation (hole ) in your intestine
+- There is a perforation (hole) in your intestine

 - The symptoms and inflammation are severe and cannot be controlled with medications

 - Excessive bleeding

 - There is a fistula (or tunnel from your intestine to another part of your body)